|Type of tour:||Guided|

 Helmets are NOT available to be rented.
 We recommend, for safety and hygiene reasons, that you bring your own helmet, or purchase one upon arrival.

-On the lower deck, there are 14 cabins.
+On the lower deck, there are 14 cabins:

-All cabins have:
+All cabins are equipped with:

 On the upper deck is a spacious living and dining room with panoramic view.
 WIFI is available, along with a laptop for general use.